 Established in 1991, we are Crowes Property Surveys.
-Our surveys are carried out by chartered property surveyor Tim Crowe, who is accredited and regulated by RICS and the Surveyors and Valuers Accreditation Scheme (SAVA).
+Our surveys are carried out by RICS chartered surveyors Tim Crowe, who is accredited and regulated by RICS and the Surveyors and Valuers Accreditation Scheme (SAVA).
 We are based in Surrey and provide our services in and around the Surrey area.

 We are proud to provide a RICS Homebuyer Report and a RICS Full Building Survey to make life easier when it comes to buying a house.
 Our findings will be presented in a jargon-free easy to understand report with photographic evidence of every issue that we find.
 A RICS chartered surveyor will talk you through the report and help you with any areas you may be confused about.